OfficeDev/office-js-docs-pr/docs/reference/manifest/officemenu.md

 ---
 title: OfficeMenu element in the manifest file
-description: 'The OfficeMenu element defines a collection of controls to be added to the Office context menu.' ms.date: 10/09/2018
+description: The OfficeMenu element defines a collection of controls to be added to the Office context menu. ms.date: 10/09/2018
 localization_priority: Normal
 ---